Powering Strong Communities

 The electric and natural gas industries are interdependent, and recent developments, including extreme winter storms, significant fluctuations in natural gas commodity prices, and greater reliance on intermittent electric generation technologies, such as wind and solar, have brought a heightened focus on the relationship between those industries.

 The severe arctic weather event known as Winter Storm Uri in February 2021 vividly illustrated the reliability and economic interdependencies between the electric and natural gas sectors.
 During Winter Storm Uri, there was a massive decline in natural gas production, with natural gas fuel supply struggling to meet both residential heating load and electric generating unit demand for natural gas.
-Although natural gas is an essential fuel for home heating, electric generation, and other critical uses, the price of the natural gas commodity is fully deregulated, and natural gas prices spiked to unimagined levels during Winter Storm Uri.
+Although natural gas is an essential fuel for home heating, electric generation, and other critical uses, the price of the natural gas commodity is fully deregulated.
+For example, during Winter Storm Uri natural gas prices spiked from roughly $3 per million British thermal units (MBtu) at most locations to $100 to $400 per MBtu at many hubs, and over $1,000 at some locations.
 These high fuel prices contributed to soaring wholesale electricity costs in some regions.
 Some of the same natural gas and electric interdependencies were observed during Winter Storm Elliott in December 2022, with several regions engaging in controlled outages to preserve system stability.

 Regulatory and Congressional Action

-Separately, FERC is currently considering two draft policy statements that outline a revised approach for its evaluation of new natural gas pipeline project applications under the Natural Gas Act (NGA).
+Efficient and predictable permitting processes are key to ensuring the infrastructure needed to move natural gas used to provide electricity to residences and businesses.
+Recently proposed policy changes at FERC have injected significant uncertainty into the process.
+FERC is currently considering two draft policy statements that outline a revised approach for its evaluation of new natural gas pipeline project applications under the Natural Gas Act (NGA).
 One draft policy statement addresses FERC’s general policy for granting certificates for pipelines and liquefied natural gas projects under the NGA.
-The other policy statement explains how FERC would assess the impacts of natural gas infrastructure projects on climate change in its reviews under the NGA and the National Environmental Policy Act, with a focus on FERC’s consideration of greenhouse gas (GHG) emissions associated with proposed projects.
+The other policy statement explains how FERC would assess the impacts of natural gas infrastructure projects on climate change in its reviews under the NGA and NEPA, with a focus on FERC’s consideration of greenhouse gas (GHG) emissions associated with proposed projects.
 APPA filed comments in response to the draft policy statements, citing the importance of new pipeline infrastructure and urging FERC to provide clearer guidance on how it will balance the benefits and adverse impacts of proposed projects.
 APPA also urged FERC to clarify the suggestion that it will encourage applicants to mitigate “indirect” GHG emissions from new pipeline projects, given the substantial uncertainty that the proposed policy has created for natural gas pipeline companies, and the potential deleterious effects on pipeline infrastructure development.